Thuggonaut/42IC_Exams/README.md

 ## % vs /
 1. `\` integer division, yields the quotient without the remainder.
+	- result will be 0, if the dividen is smaller than the divisor.
 2. `%` modulo, yields the remainder, not the quotient.
 	- result will be 0 if division is even.
 	- result will be the dividend, if it is smaller than the divisor.